AntoineBlaud/linkat/README.md

 ```
 ### 2. Set markers

-Call the function 'marker' at least once, which is located inside the 'helper.h' file.
+Inside your poc call the function 'marker' at least once, which is located inside the 'helper.h' file.
-###  3. Run your program
+###  3. Run your poc

-Quickly run your program after launching linkat-run.
+Quickly run your poc after launching linkat-run.
 The longer you wait, the more time Linkat will take to parse the log.
 ### 4. Parse the log and fetch data

-Once your program has finished running, press enter to allow Linkat to parse the log and fetch data.
+Once your poc has finished running, press enter to allow Linkat to parse the log and fetch data.
 If Linkat asks for it, enter the process from the ones proposed.
 ### 5. Copy trace.json to your host machine

 Copy the trace.json file to your host machine.